-3 Maintaining the Indexes
+3. Maintaining the Index

-3.1 Semi-Annual Index Reviews
+3.1 Index Reviews

-The Indexes are rebalanced on a semi-annual basis, as of the close of the last business day of May and November, coinciding with the May and November Semi-Annual Index Review of the MSCI Global Investable Market Indexes.
-The pro forma Indexes are in general announced nine business days before the effective date.
+The Index is reviewed on a semi-annual basis, as of the close of the last business day of May and November, coinciding with the May and November Index Reviews of the MSCI Global Investable Market Indexes.
+The pro forma Index is in general announced nine business days before the effective date.

-In general, MSCI uses MSCI ESG Research data (including MSCI Climate Change Metrics, MSCI ESG Sustainable Impact Metrics, MSCI ESG Controversies and MSCI Business Involvement Screening Research) as of the end of the month preceding the Index Reviews for the rebalancing of the Indexes.
+In general, MSCI uses MSCI ESG Research data17 (including MSCI ESG Controversies, MSCI ESG Business Involvement Screening Research, MSCI Climate Change Metrics and MSCI Impact Solutions) as of the end of the month preceding the Index Reviews for the rebalancing of the Index.

-3.2 Ongoing Event Related Changes
+3.2 Ongoing Event-Related Changes

-The general treatment of corporate events in the Indexes aims to minimize turnover outside of Index Reviews.
+The general treatment of corporate events in the Index aims to minimize turnover outside of Index Reviews.
 The methodology aims to appropriately represent an investor's participation in an event based on relevant deal terms and pre-event weighting of the index constituents that are involved.
 Further, changes in index market capitalization that occur as a result of corporate event implementation will be offset by a corresponding change in the Variable Weighting Factor (VWF) of the constituent.